Bocconi University

-Bocconi University or Università Bocconi (formally known in Italian as Università Commerciale Luigi Bocconi /it/ – Luigi Bocconi Commercial University) is a private university in Milan, Italy.
+Bocconi University or Università Bocconi (formally known in Italian as Università Commerciale Luigi Bocconi /it/ – or simply Bocconi) is a non-profit private university located in Milan, Italy.

-The university offers programs in economics, finance, law, business administration, management, political science, public administration, information science, data science, and computer science.
+The university offers courses in social sciences, with programs in economics, management, finance, law, political science, data and computer science, and an increasing focus on artificial intelligence.

 Bocconi is a founding member of CEMS – The Global Alliance in Management Education.
 Through its graduate business school, the SDA Bocconi School of Management, the university holds triple accreditation from AACSB, EQUIS, and AMBA.
 SDA Bocconi offers MBA, Executive MBA, DBA, executive education, professional development, and certification programs.